 It is located in the Kathmandu valley, 13 km east of the modern day capital, Kathmandu, but you may feel like you’ve stepped back in time, given the ambiance and tradition of the place and its people.

-Described as an open-air museum and spread over an area of just 6.9 square km2, it certainly packs a punch as a must-see cultural destination for its temples, historical artifacts, Newari art, traditional woodcarving, pottery, weaving, sculptures, and architecture.
+Described as an open-air museum and spread over an area of just 6.9 square km2, it certainly packs a punch as a must-see cultural destination for its temples, historical artefacts, Newari art, traditional woodcarving, pottery, weaving, sculptures, and architecture.

 Except for motorbikes, all motorized vehicles are banned in the city centre.
 Here you can lose yourself following the delights of your eyes and stomach.